 For operations with integrated vehicle safety networks, CAN-Bus support enables clean integration with existing onboard systems and fleet management platforms without requiring significant infrastructure changes.

-Blind spots are eliminated systematically.
+Forklift blind spots are eliminated systematically, greatly reducing the risk of forklift-pedestrian accidents in warehouses and making the reduction of blind spot related incidents a central benefit.
 Radar coverage wraps around the forklift and reports continuously, meaning no obstacle can enter the detection field from any angle without triggering an appropriate alert.

-Collision rates drop.
+Collision rates drop, and this is one of the key benefits because the system supports preventing accidents and improving occupational safety.
 Graded five-zone alerts give operators far more time to make good decisions.
 Near-miss events that would previously have escalated into contact are caught earlier in the sequence.
+Depending on setup, some collision avoidance systems can also trigger additional warning signals or automatic braking.
 Across a fleet over time, the reduction in collision frequency delivers measurable savings in repair costs, downtime, and insurance exposure.

 Operator confidence improves.
-Drivers who know their surroundings are continuously monitored work with greater assurance, navigate confined spaces more fluidly, and experience less stress during high-traffic periods.
+Drivers who know their surroundings are continuously monitored work with greater assurance, navigate confined spaces more fluidly, and experience less stress during high-traffic periods, enhancing safety in day-to-day operations.
 That confidence translates directly into better throughput without increased safety risk.

 Warehouses and Logistics Hubs